what we’re up to in

 Groups are intentionally smaller environments meant to grow meaningful relationships and encourage us in following the way of Jesus.
-With the onset of the COVID-19, all groups have been moved online.
+With the onset of the COVID-19, most groups have been moved fully online.

 Cottage Grove and Surrounding Area – Laid Off, Furloughed, and Job Loss group